bennvan/dokuwiki-plugin-latexcaption/README.md

 ------------

  - Alignment classes: 'left', 'center', 'right', 'flex-left', 'flex-center', 'flex-even', 'flex-right'
  - Caption behaviour: 'cell-bottom', 'cell-top'.
 This enforces long captions to be no wider than the image/table.
 Top and bottom refers to position of caption in relation to figure.
 Most useful to use this with subfigure captions but also works with main captions.
-Keep in mind this adds the style 'display: table' which conflicts with flex or other responsive classes.
+Keep in mind this adds the css style 'display: table' which conflicts with flex or other responsive classes.
  - No colon: 'blank'.
 Use this if you dont want to print a ':' after the figure number.

 If you want to apply your own css stying to the figures.
 Any option input are added as a class in the form 'plugin_latexcaption_{option}'.